Vasista-Nampally-14/Stego-App/README.md

 ## 🙋 Contact & Acknowledgments

-- Designed for privacy and learning by [Your Name].
+- Designed for privacy and learning by Vasista Nampally.
 - Pull requests, suggestions, and collaborations are welcomed.

----
-This Markdown can be directly copied into your README.md file and viewed on GitHub or similar platforms for visually organized documentation, user guidance, technical insight, and contributor clarity.